 5. LOST HEAT FROM A POWER LOSS

 Your furnace can’t work if there is no power going to it.
 Here in Missouri, we know what a big winter storm can do.
 A power outage in your neighborhood or entire community can leave your family in the dark and freezing cold for days.
-Even a small power outage can be a problem.
+Even a small power outage can be a problem during freezing temperatures.
 It can stop your furnace from working and leave you coming home to a very cold house.

 DIY BREAKER BOX STEPS: